TN 46 (04-18)

 2. Central Office Mass Loss Systems Input for replacement check

 If the mass loss affects an entire zip code(s) or an entire consular code(s), OPRP invokes the Mass Loss Systems Input for replacement check procedures.
 OPRP authorizes Systems to send a special mass loss non-receipt payment file to the Treasury.
-Systems gathers each beneficiary's or recipient's payment information within that zip code or consular code and places the data on the mass loss file.
+Systems gathers each beneficiary or recipient's payment information within that zip code or consular code and places the data on the mass loss file.
 Treasury creates and issues a replacement check for persons on the special file regardless of a history of abuse.
 Treasury takes this action without input from the field.
-When notified that OPRP invoked mass loss procedures, technicians do not input non-receipt actions.
+When OPRP invokes mass loss procedures, technicians do not input non-receipt actions.

 If OPRP invokes the Central Office Mass Loss Systems Input for Replacement Check procedures, the SSAlerts message will read: